mxstbr/mxstbr.com/src/pages/investing.md

 I love investing early to make the most of the limited amount of money I have.
 The earlier, the better.

-If you're founding a startup and think this could be a good fit I'd love to meet you.
-[DM me on Twitter](https://twitter.com/mxstbr) or <a href="mailto:contact@mxstbr.com">send me an email</a> and let's chat!

 ### Investments

 So far, I have invested in:

-- [Fly](https://fly.io), a platform for running global apps
+1. [Fly](https://fly.io), a platform for running global apps
-- [Incident.io](https://incident.io), a platform for incident management and response
+1. [Incident.io](https://incident.io), a platform for incident management and response
-- [Raycast](https://raycast.com), an extensible Spotlight for developers
+1. [Raycast](https://raycast.com), an extensible Spotlight for developers
-- [Fig](https://withfig.com), a terminal for the 21st century
+1. [Fig](https://withfig.com), a terminal for the 21st century
-- [DX](https://getdx.com/), a tool to improve engineering organizations
+1. [DX](https://getdx.com/), a tool to improve engineering organizations
-- [StackShare](https://stackshare.io), a system of record for tech stacks
+1. [StackShare](https://stackshare.io), a system of record for tech stacks
-- [Muse](https://museapp.com), a tool for thought for deep work on iPad
+1. [Muse](https://museapp.com), a tool for thought for deep work on iPad
-- [Clerk](https://clerk.dev), a frontend-first user management solution
+1. [Clerk](https://clerk.dev), a frontend-first user management solution
-- [Liveblocks](https://liveblocks.io), a toolchain to build real-time collaborative products
+1. [Liveblocks](https://liveblocks.io), a toolchain to build real-time collaborative products
-- [Upstash](https://upstash.com/), a database for the serverless world
+1. [Upstash](https://upstash.com/), a database for the serverless world
-- [Zed](https://zed.dev), a text editor for the 21st century
+1. [Zed](https://zed.dev), a text editor for the 21st century
-- [Rome](https://rome.tools), a modern JavaScript toolchain
+1. [Rome](https://rome.tools), a modern JavaScript toolchain
-- [Magic Bell](https://magicbell.io), an embeddable notification system
+1. [Magic Bell](https://magicbell.io), an embeddable notification system
-- [Abbot](https://ab.bot), a hosted chat bot making ChatOps easier to adopt
+1. [Abbot](https://ab.bot), a hosted chat bot making ChatOps easier to adopt
-- [Along](https://along.video), an online video platform focussed on creators
+1. [Along](https://along.video), an online video platform focussed on creators
-- [DevJobs](https://devjobs.at), a job matching platform for developers
+1. [DevJobs](https://devjobs.at), a job matching platform for developers
-- [Outsmartly](https://www.outsmartly.com/), a CDN for performantly personalizing websites
+1. [Outsmartly](https://www.outsmartly.com/), a CDN for performantly personalizing websites
-- [Mikafi](https://mikafi.com), a consumer coffee roaster
+1. [Mikafi](https://mikafi.com), a consumer coffee roaster